 Today, colleges care less about perfect GPAs and more about the well-roundedness of the applicant, as evidenced by extracurricular activities such as sports, volunteer work, and part-time employment.
 They see part-time jobs as an indicator of a student’s reliability, maturity and independence.
 The ability to hold a part-time job and maintain a high GPA in high school is a good predictor of success as a college student.

 That being said, there are some potential pitfalls for your teen avoid:

 - Having their supervisor give them a work schedule that conflicts with the days and times they said they were available on their application.

-Keep in mind that the supervisors in many of these jobs (such as fast food or grocery chains) are not much older than your teen and often don’t possess strong management skills.
+Keep in mind that the supervisors in many of these jobs (such as fast food or coffee shops) are not much older than your teen and often don’t possess strong management skills.
 No 16-18 year old wants to start off a new job by having to confront their boss about their work schedule.
 The best thing you can do as a parent is help steer them to local businesses that appear to be well managed and have happy employees.
 If scheduling problems still occur, coach your teen on how to raise the issue with their boss, but don’t go in and talk to the supervisor yourself!
 Learning to negotiate for themselves in a respectful manner is a great life skill.

 - Seeing a significant decline in their grades, or loss of interest in school, after taking a part-time job.